Where to Run

 Top 20 Runs on the Coffs Coast

-These 20 routes have been complied to highlight the best trail runs on the Coffs Coast within a 1 hour drive.
+These 20 routes have been compiled to highlight the best trail runs on the Coffs Coast within a 1 hour drive.

-A mixture of beginner (difficulty 1-5) and challenging (difficulty 5-10) routes have been chosen.
+A mixture of easier (difficulty 1-5) and challenging (difficulty 5-10) routes have been chosen.

-It is recommended that you have the Capra route when visiting an area for the first time.
+It is recommended that you review the map of the route loaded when visiting an area for the first time.

 Please be respectful of Gumbaynggirr land on which these routes are located on.